Should I Call Police to the Scene of My Car Accident?

 When You Should Call The Police After a Car Accident

-If you have any doubt about whether you should call the police after a car crash, it's better to err on the side of caution and file a police report.
-Most states require drivers to call the police in certain situations, including:
+If you have any doubt about whether you should call the police after a car crash, it's better to err on the side of caution and make the call.
+Start with the non-emergency number of the local law enforcement agency.
+They can point you in the right direction as far as next steps.

 • when anyone is injured, or

-Car Accident Police Reports
+What Is a Car Accident Police Report?

-In cases involving injuries, substantial damage to the vehicles, or motor vehicle law violations, the officer will prepare a police report in connection with the crash.
+In cases involving injuries, substantial damage to vehicles, or motor vehicle law violations, the officer will prepare a police report in connection with the crash.
 Make sure to get the name and badge number of the officer and the police agency that the officer represents so you can get a copy of the accident report after it's written (see below).
 Get the report number if it's available.
 You might have to pay a small fee to get the report, but it's worth it.
-Everyone involved in a car insurance claim and a car accident lawsuit relies heavily on the police report.
+Everyone involved in a car insurance claim or car accident lawsuit relies heavily on the police report.

 Police reports typically document any physical evidence (like tire marks) at the scene of an accident and any witness statements.
 The report will list what traffic citations, if any, an officer issued and maybe even the officer's opinion about who caused the accident.
 In other words, police reports are powerful evidence that can help you speed up the insurance claims process or win your lawsuit in court.

 If the police decline to come to the scene of your minor accident, you can go to the nearest police station and file a report yourself after you exchange information with the other driver.
 If there are any witnesses, get their names and contact information as well.
 Make a note of the exact location of the accident and how it happened.
 If you can, take pictures of the vehicles and the scene from multiple vantage points.
-Learn more about what to do after a car accident.

 If you call the police, and they tell you to just exchange information with the other driver, what information should you exchange?
 At a minimum, make sure you get from the other driver(s)—and that the other driver(s) get from you—all of the following information: